 The importance of meal planning in diabetes management

-Blood sugar levels can be controlled to a certain extent with proper diet, exercise,
+You can control your blood sugar levels to a certain extent with proper diet, exercise,

-and healthy weight maintenance.
+and maintaining a healthy weight.
 A healthy lifestyle can also help control or lower

-blood pressure and control blood fats.
-This reduces the risk for heart disease.
+your blood pressure and control blood fats.
+This reduces your risk for heart disease.

 What is the My Plate plan?

-Whether you do or do not have diabetes, following the MyPlate guidelines is beneficial
+Whether you do or don't have diabetes, following the MyPlate guidelines is beneficial

 to your health.
-The MyPlate plan can help you eat a variety of foods while encouraging
+MyPlate plan can help you eat a variety of foods while encouraging

 the right amount of calories and fat.
 The USDA and the U.S. Department of Health and